 In Columbus and throughout Ohio, police routinely remove individuals from their vehicles and require that they perform field sobriety tests during OVI/DUI traffic stops.
 This can be an extremely nerve-wracking experience, as most people have never had to perform field sobriety tests on the side of a road under such circumstances.

 There is currently no Ohio law that requires individuals to perform field sobriety tests during an alcohol-related traffic stop.
 Field sobriety tests are nothing more than tools developed by NHTSA and administered by police officers.

 Experienced OVI/DUI Attorney

 My name is Michael S. Probst, an Ohio drunk driving criminal defense attorney with more than a decade of professional experience.
 I take the position that field sobriety tests are inherently flawed and are not administered uniformly by police officers during OVI/DUI traffic stops.
 Additionally, police officers do not typically tell individuals how they will be grading their performance prior to administering the tests.
 I understand how dangerous these conditions can be when asked to perform a field sobriety test.
 Without the proper information and procedure, many of my clients wrongfully face a drunk driving charge or another alcohol-related crime.

-If you or someone you know has been arrested for OVI/DUI, I encourage you to contact me at Probst Law Office, Inc., in Columbus, Ohio.
-I have a strong understanding of the law, and I will not hesitate to challenge the prosecutor’s case based on flawed field sobriety testing.
+If you or someone you know has been arrested because of an OVI/DUI field sobriety test in Columbus, Ohio, I encourage you to contact me at Probst Law Office, Inc. I have a strong understanding of the law, and I will not hesitate to challenge the prosecutor’s case based on flawed field sobriety testing.
 You can count on me to protect your rights, your freedom and your future.